oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-3-optional-configs.md

   "infoURL": "https://oasys.games", // URL of your landing page.
   "shortName": "OAS",
   "chainId": 248, // Your chain ID
-  "networked": 248, // Your Network ID (you can select same as chain ID) "explorers": [
+  "networkid": 248, // Your Network ID (you can select same as chain ID) "explorers": [
     {
       "name": "blockscout",